Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

      \sum_{i \in I^a_{out}} \dot{Q}^{a}_{i} - c_p \rho \dot{V}^{a} T_{ret} - (1-\delta^{a}_{dir}) M \leq 0 \;\; \forall a \in A_{storage}

+Tank
+^^^^

-For simplicity it is assumed that the loss scales linearly with the amount of stored heat:
+Heat loss in a tank is modelled as linear with the stored heat:

 .. math::
     :label: eq:storage_loss